ppaschos/snowmass-connect-docs/docs/index.md

 back to user's directory on the submit host.
 Users have a number of options to transfer their code executables and input/output files to the remote worker node, described in the next section.

-Users can submit the job script to the OSG via the condor command on the Snowmass login node:
+Users can submit the job script to the OSG via the HTCondor command on the Snowmass login node:
 `condor_submit myjob.submit`, which will return a unique `<JobID>` number.
 You can use the `<JobID>` to query the status of your job with `condor_q <JobID>`